Lande21/weather_data_kaggle/README.md

 4. Advanced Visualizations:
 Incorporate seaborn for more detailed statistical visualizations, such as heatmaps for correlations between variables.

-I had fun with Marwa and Abi and i thank god for them and congratulation
+I had fun with Marwa and Abi and i thank god for them